 17. Slide into the festive spirit with Twilight Tobogganing

-Mendip Activity Centre's spectacular award-winning Twilight Tobogganing experience is back again, and is suitable for groups of up to eight-people and designed for families with children aged 4+.
-Your booking includes half an hour exclusive use of the slope, eight toboggans, festive music, and a snow machine, followed by hot chocolate, s'mores and sparklers around a woodland campire to warm up afterwards!
+Mendip Activity Centre's spectacular, award-winning Twilight Tobogganing experience is back again, and is suitable for groups of up to eight people and designed for families with children aged 4+.
+Your booking includes half an hour exclusive use of the slope, eight toboggans, festive music, and a snow machine, followed by hot chocolate, s'mores, and sparklers around a woodland campfire to warm up afterwards!

 18. Eat, drink and be merry at Bristol’s bars and restaurants